complyue/edh-early-history/edh/README.md

 As shown below, we use `go` prefix to start new execution threads, and we have `altog(*tasks)` and `concur(*tasks, c=<n>)` for concurrency control.

-An `sink` is a multi-sender, multi-receiver broadcasting channel for messages, comparable to a `chan` in Go, which is a multi-sender, load-balanced-multi-receiver unicast channel for messsages.
+A `sink` is a multi-sender, multi-receiver broadcasting channel for messages, comparable to a `chan` in Go, which is a multi-sender, load-balanced-multi-receiver unicasting channel for messsages.

 An _event_ message in **Edh** can be an `ArgsPack` created by `pack()`, then further received by the _argument receiver_ of the `for` expression.